 5. Run the post-project analysis to improve in the future

-Each project is a new chance to learn and optimize your resource planning process.
+Each project is a new chance to learn and optimize your resource planning process by using tools like capacity planning software.
 Start by looking at the number of resources you budgeted for and allocated and the number what you ended up using to complete the project.

 Did you bring on too many team members?
 Not enough?
 Or did you budget for a piece of equipment you didn’t end up using?